NawabHost/rocket-bill-pay-for-whmcs/README.md

 ## Todo

 - Better support for any template
-- Use bKash logo for payment button
+- Use Rocket logo for payment button
 - Store fee record